Student Housing Residents Parking

 Parking permits are required to park in the Orchard Park and Solano Park apartment complexes.
 Orchard Park and Solano Park decals (O-1, O-2, S-1, S-1 Reserved, S-2) and all Parks visitor permits are valid only in the Student Housing area(s) listed on the permit; they are not valid in any other UC Davis campus parking lot.

 Orchard Park and Solano Park residents are not eligible to purchase campus parking permits (A, C, L, etc.).
-Refer to Welcome to the Parks for more information.
+Refer to the Parking Policy in the Guide to the Parks for more information.

 Student Housing Apartments (SHA)

 Students living in SHA are eligible for parking permits at their assigned apartment complex.
 Parking regulations and availability vary from complex to complex.
 Most SHA residents will be able to obtain an annual parking permit in the fall, but parking is not guaranteed and policies are subject to change.
 Annual parking permits are limited during the winter and spring quarters.
 Parking on UC Davis campus is subject to TAPS parking regulations and requires a permit for weekday parking

 Privatized Campus Apartments (The Colleges at La Rue, The Atriums at La Rue Park, Russell Park, West Village)

 Students should contact the apartment office of the complex in question to learn of the specific parking regulations of the complex.

 Students living in cooperatives should contact Transportation and Parking Services (TAPS) to determine what kind of parking options are available.